 I had the most emotional moments reading this story, which is about a young widow who develops an admiration for a folk singer.
 The simplicity, the emotions, the characters, and the environment is extremely nostalgic.
 The climax is something you expect, but pray that such a tragedy should never occur.
 It’s like Premchand on the peak of his emotional arc.

 Pandit Moteram’s Diary

 This one’s my favourite of the lot.
 Pandit Moteram is a Hindu priest from the revered town of Kashi.
 However, he isn’t a stereotypical godman and has vices which he hides from the rest of the world.
 The first-person narration Premchand uses for Moteram gives the story a personal touch.
-You almost like the guy for his quirkiness, but as then story progresses, you kind of get angry on him.
+You almost like the guy for his quirkiness, but as the story progresses, you kind of get angry at him.
 And in the end, you simply cannot decide!

 Readability & Language

 All the stories in this collection were originally written in Hindi, but it doesn’t mention the translator’s name.
 For the most part, the language is simple and easy to read.
 However, there are a few typos, and grammatical errors, though they don’t hinder your experience very much.
 Beginners will find the journey quite enjoyable, and one to remember for a lifetime.

 Looking for some serious dystopian stuff?
 Check out my review of George Orwell’s magnum opus, “1984”.